-to discourse A D Indicator Action/Target Progress Comment Identify efficiency measures that Council by 30 June 2020 PROJECT SIGNIFICANTLY PROGRESSED has achieved since the introduction of the Victorian Rate Capping A preliminary report was presented at the 18 December 2019 Council Meeting.
-System and present a report to Council by 30 December 2019.
-On 24 June 2020 Council resolved to defer the receipt of a final report to allow time to adopt the following documents: Corporate and Community Services and Finance, Risk and Procurement Council Plan initiative 'Develop a Sustainable Service Delivery Strategy.'
+Action/Target Progress Comment by 30 June 2020 PROJECT SIGNIFICANTLY PROGRESSED A preliminary report was presented at the 18 December 2019 Council Meeting.
+On 24 June 2020 Council resolved to defer the receipt of a final report to allow time to adopt the following documents: Council Plan initiative 'Develop a Sustainable Service Delivery Strategy.'
 2020/21 Annual Budget; and 2019/20 Financial Year Council report.
-It was resolved for Council to receive a report by the 16 December 2020 Council meeting to complete this annual Council Plan initiative.
-Develop a 'Sustainable Service Delivery by 30 June 2020 PROJECT SIGNIFICANTLY PROGRESSED Strategy' that considers all of the services that Council provides and Council continues to work with external consultants to develop a sustainable services framework and model for Council. identifies operational and service delivery efficiency opportunities.
+It was resolved for Council to receive a report by the 16 December 2020 Council meeting to complete this annual Council Plan initiative. by 30 June 2020 Council continues to work with external consultants to develop a sustainable services framework and model for Council.
 Council's Business improvement initiatives continue to deliver significant improvements in service delivery.
-The Strategy is to be adopted and ready for implementation in the 2021/22 Annual Budget and Long term Financial Plan.
-Assessment of service systems, processes and efficiencies are continually being reviewed with productivity improvement identified.
-CEO and Business Innovation and Technology Support Rural by 30 June 2020 TARGET ACHIEVED Councils Victoria's advocacy efforts requiring the Victorian Government to action A submission was prepared and submitted by Council on the Victorian Local Government Rating System Review which closed in November 2019. recommendations from the 'Rural Inquiry into Sustainability of Rural Councils', identified as State Government responsibilities.
-Council is awaiting the outcome of the inquiry.
-Chief Executive Officer
+Assessment of service systems, processes and efficiencies are continually being reviewed with productivity improvements identified. by 30 June 2020 A submission was prepared and submitted by Council on the Victorian Local Government Rating System Review which closed in November 2019.
+Council is awaiting the outcome of the inquiry. by 30 June 2020